-- Q. How much was's earnings from the OTHER job(s) he/she was doing in the week ending Sept.
-30th, 2017?
+- Q. How much was's earnings from the OTHER job(s) he/she was doing in the week ending September 26th, 2020?
 Refer to FLASH CARD for earnings range. - C. Use the Income Cross-Reference Chart

-The flash card shows weekly, monthly and annual amounts.
+The flashcard shows weekly, monthly and annual amounts.
 Mark the appropriate choice.
-For the self-employed you would record their NET earnings (after expenses) during the last pay period.
-BE SURE the respondent is clear about the difference between each column of the flash card.
+For the self-employed, you would record their NET earnings (after expenses) during the last pay period.
+BE SURE; the respondent is clear about the difference between each column of the flashcard.

 Most people know their weekly or monthly earnings and should not have any problems responding.
-Persons with varying income should be asked to estimate their usual monthly earning.
+Persons with varying incomes should be asked to estimate their usual monthly earning.